magomimmo/modern-cljs/doc/tutorial-14.md

 As you can see, after having called the `remote-callback` we added the call to the `prevent-default` function, which is defined in the `domina.events` namespace.
-The last modification we have to introduce is to add the `prevent-default` function in the `:refer` section of the `domina.events` requirement in the `modern-cljs.shopping` namespace as follows.
+The last modification we have to introduce is then to add the `prevent-default` function in the `:refer` section of the `domina.events` requirement in the `modern-cljs.shopping` namespace as follows.

 ```clojure
 (ns modern-cljs.shopping